edzaga/sql-course/sql-course-en/lectures/week2/lecture7.rst

 .. code-block:: sql

-	StudioName = 'Ubisoft' : it is compare that the attribute studioName is 'Ubisoft' mesesVidaUtil <> 5 : it is compared that the attribute monthsServiceLife is not equal to 5 monthBirth = 'November':  it is compared that the attribute monthBirth is equal to 'November'
+	StudioName = 'Ubisoft' : it is compare that the attribute studioName is 'Ubisoft' mothsServiceLife <> 5 : it is compared that the attribute monthsServiceLife is not equal to 5 monthBirth = 'November':  it is compared that the attribute monthBirth is equal to 'November'